MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Checklist--Setting-Up-a-Federation-Server-Proxy.md

 ms.date: 05/31/2017
 ms.topic: article
 ms.prod: windows-server
 ms.technology: identity-adfs
 ms.author: billmath
-ms.author: billmath
 ---

 # Checklist: Setting Up a Federation Server Proxy

-This checklist includes the deployment tasks for preparing a server running Windows Server® 2012 for the federation server proxy role in Active Directory Federation Services \(AD FS\).
+This checklist includes the deployment tasks for preparing a server running Windows Server&reg; 2012 for the federation server proxy role in Active Directory Federation Services \(AD FS\).

 > [!NOTE]
 > Complete the tasks in this checklist in order.
 When a reference link takes you to a procedure, return to this topic after you complete the steps in that procedure so that you can proceed with the remaining tasks in this checklist.